Huntington's Disease

 Medications

 There are three related drugs that are approved by the U.S. Food and Drug Administration (FDA) to suppress the irregular movements (chorea) that are a hallmark of Huntington’s disease.
 However, these medications have potential side effects that need to be monitored.
-Medications to treat cognitive or behavioral symptoms (such as depression, irritability, or impulsiveness) may be used as well.
+Other medications to treat movement, cognitive, or behavioral symptoms (such as depression, irritability, or impulsiveness) may be used as well.

 Our neurology clinical pharmacist helps you manage your medications, minimize side effects, and reduce medication costs.